KidMessiah/case-by-case/README.md

 A Foundry module for dnd5e that lets you build conditional bonuses and auras without touching Active Effects.
 Everything gets checked and applied right when a roll happens, so nothing has to be written to a token just because it walked near someone.

+Heads up, I'm not a very good programmer, and a good 90% of this module was vibe coded.
+I've tried to keep on top of it and test things as I go, but if you run into a bug I'll do my best to fix it when I can.

+This is basically a spiritual successor to Build-a-Bonus.
+If you're on an older Foundry/dnd5e version, or just want something more established, go check out their work instead: https://foundryvtt.com/packages/babonus

 Requires lib-wrapper and midi-qol.

 ## Opening it up